spiral/docs/views/overview.md

 </spiral:form>
 ```

-One of the cool features about namespaces is that you can link one namespace to multiple directories.
-Let's try to check how we can use namespaces to redefine layout defined by external module, for this purposes let's try to install [Vault extension](https://github.com/spiral-modules/vault).

-Once you have vault installed, let's try to open it's dashboard view using url "/vault", it will look like that:
+> Syntaxes like "namespace:file" and "@namespace/file" are supported.

+### Namespace example
+Usually namespaces used to represent set of view files provided by external module, for example - [Vault extension](https://github.com/spiral-modules/vault).

 ![Dashboard](https://raw.githubusercontent.com/spiral/guide/master/resources/vault-layout.png)

-For obvious reasons your might want to change layout colors, logotypes and etc, we can achieve that by mounting additional directory into vault view namespace:
+After installation such module namespace will appear in our view config, you can pre-pend it with user
+directory (i.e. `directory("application") . 'views/vault/'`) to overwrite some of it's view files:

 ```php
 'vault'    => [